Semen Analysis Overview

 Increased viscosity may indicate an infection, and cultures should be performed.

-If a man has persistently increased viscosity, it may be worthwhile to have a lower threshold for processing his semen, which separates the sperm from the fluid, and then put it directly into his partner’s vagina (intrauterine insemination or IUI).
+If a man has persistently increased viscosity, it may be worthwhile to wash the sperm, to separate the sperm from the fluid.
+Then it is put directly into his partner’s vagina (intrauterine insemination or IUI).

 Even if no sperm are seen on the test slide, the sperm count may still not be zero (as there may be very low numbers of sperm in the ejaculate).
 This has very important implications as it may determine if the couple can conceive using advanced reproductive techniques.
 This must be assessed by spinning down the specimen so that any sperm that might be in the semen are concentrated in a pellet on the bottom of the tube.
 This pellet is then meticulously and exhaustively examined to see if any sperm are found.

-If sperm are found, it is important to consider freezing (cryopreserving) them for later use. (link to sperm bank pages) This is done all men have variability in their analyses.
-For men with very low counts, this may mean that often there are no sperm in a particular specimen.
+If sperm are found, it is important to consider freezing (cryopreserving) them for later use.
+For men with very low counts, often there are no sperm in a particular specimen.
 If a couple is doing an in vitro fertilization, requiring one live sperm per egg, having frozen sperm as a backup is crucial, in case there are no sperm in the man’s ejaculation on the day they retrieve his partner’s eggs.

 Sperm may be alive, but not moving.
 A specialized staining technique is used to determine what percentage of the sperm are alive and is indicated when the motility (percent moving) is less that thirty percent.

 Some men have no moving sperm in their ejaculate.
-However, if some are found to be alive, they can actually be used to inject in his partner’s egg.
+However, if some are found to be alive, they can actually be injected into his partner’s egg.

 The initial viability testing done on a particular specimen kills the sperm on the slide.
 Specialized testing can be done on the specimen the day sperm are needed to inject into eggs, which do not kill the sperm, but just differentiate which are alive.
 (Only alive sperm can lead to fertilization when injected into an egg.)